microsoft/azure-genai-design-patterns/4_accelerators/02-code-generation-agent/natural_language_query/README.md

 - Ensure you are logged in to Azure using `az login`.
 - Check the Azure Portal for any issues with the deployed resources.
-- Use `azd pipeline config` to configure a CI/CD pipeline for automated deployments.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.